 Fee schedule

-The current fee schedule for Certificate Holders is available to view below.
-An updated fee schedule will come into effect on 1 January 2023, also available to view below.
+The fee schedule for Certificate Holders has been updated and will come into effect on 1 January 2024.

 In Appendix 1 of the fee schedule, a number of example scenarios are provided to illustrate the practical application of the schedule.
 In addition, our FAQs below should help in answering any questions that arise.